cscnudi/CohesiveSubgraph/README.md

 ```

-- Running the default-test files.
+- Running the algorithm with user-specificed paramters in console.

-We have several test cases to run the code.
-Please check the following script.

 ```sh
 python kcore_test.py # run k-core